mithgil/IVsing/README.md

 ## License

-Distributed under the GNU general public License.
+Distributed under the MIT general public License.
 See LICENSE for more information.

 ## Keywords